ComputeStacks/terraform-cs-upcloud/README.md

 Before proceeding with the ansible script process, you need to verify that all servers have been rebooted with **selinux** enabled.
 This will tell you that the installation process has been completed.

 To verify, please SSH in and check that **selinux** is enabled by running `sestatus`.
 If this is enabled, then you know the process has completed.

+In addition to the Debian installer, `ansible` will be installed during the initial boot.
+Verify it exists with: `which ansible`.

 ## API Notes